hygraph/rich-text/packages/html-renderer/README.md

 ### References

-References are required on the `slateToHtml` function.
+References are required on the `astToHtmlString` function.
 You also need to include your model in your query.

 - `id` is always required in your model query.
 It won't render if it's not present.